Homogenization of elasto-plastic plate equations with vanishing hardening

 So we get

 from which \eqref{unfolding Hessian} follows.
 It remains to prove \eqref{unfolding inequality BH}.
 Notice that we can assume that

-for some constant $C$ independent of $i$ and $\eps$.
-Note that subtracting an affine term to $u^\eps$ on $Q_\eps^i$ corresponds to subtracting an affine term to $\hat{u}_\eps^i$, which does not modify the calculations done thus far.
-Hence, we can use Poincar\'{e}-Korn's inequality in $BH$ to get the desired inequality.
+for some constant $C$ independent of $i$ and $\eps$, since by subtracting an affine term to $u^\eps$ on $Q_\eps^i$ corresponds to subtracting an affine term to $\hat{u}_\eps^i$, which does not modify the calculations done thus far.
+Hence, we can use version of Poincar\'{e} inequality in $BH$ to get the desired inequality.
 Finally, from \eqref{BH total variation estimate} we have

 This concludes the proof of the theorem. \end{proof}